clyako/vertical-vibratory-transport/_docs/implementation.md

 ## Getting Things Up and Running

 As noted above, the Teensy code has been cleaned up without retesting on the gripper, as it is no longer in service.
 Please use caution when running the gripper for the first time (try running at lower currents, use a scope to check the output current waveform across the power resistor).
-Also, please remember to
+Also, please be sure to:

-**Note:** WEAR HEARING PROTECTION!
+**:bangbang:** WEAR HEARING PROTECTION!
 {: .notice--danger}

 The device is incredibly loud.
 If you need any help at all getting things up and running please reach out to clyej3@gmail.com and I am more than happy to work with you.